What Every Psychologist/Counselor Needs to Know

 Why Did We Create This Course?

-The recorded version is approved for 2 CE home-study (asynchronous) credits by APA, GA MFT, Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling and AASECT.
+The recorded version is approved for 2 CE home-study (asynchronous) credits by APA, GA MFT, Florida Board of Psychology, Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling and AASECT.

-FL LCSW and GA MFT approvals should cover MFT and LCSW boards in most other states.
-Please verify with your state’s licensure board.
+FL LCSW and GA MFT approvals should cover MFT and LCSW boards in most other states, including Georgia and Pennsylvania.

 Important: Following the purchase of this course you must register for the homestudy session using the GoToWebinar link emailed to the email address you had provided when you set up your Bookshelf to Couch account.